MuhammadBai/Assignment/README.md

 **For example: if we have to this for 10 servers, all we have to do it to select the quantity from the left of box of the script where we created, we can add by clicking the + sign to do the same for as many server as we want**

-## Press Create droplet for the droplet to be created.
+## Press Create Droplet to Create the Droplet.

-## Step 7: Steps to connect to a server:
+## Step 7: Steps to connect to the remote server:

 Depending on how you want to be connected to the server you can put this file into SSH config file with the folowing steps:
 1. Go to the .ssh directory.